 Subscribers can ask questions anytime and receive a Q&A newsletter each month.

-You can “unlock” and receive access to all previous Q&A messages by becoming a patron.
+You can “unlock” and receive access to all previous Q&A messages by becoming a subscriber.

 The following are some previous questions and answers to give a sense of the Q&A:

 1. Do you have recommendations for speakers and facilitators who offer racial equity training?

 I have two strong-YES recommendations:

 - Sagashus Levingston, Ph.D. with Infamous Mothers offers a range of programming, and I know her work to be accessible, serious, inspiring, and so valuable!

 - Monique Liston, Ph.D. with UBUNTU Research offers not only facilitation but also curriculum development, program design, and evaluation.
 I’ve worked with Monique for coaching, and I highly recommend her and UBUNTU Research.

 Both Sagashus and Monique are deeply committed to antiracism and racial justice work.
 And their work always speaks to my heart. <3

 2. I’d love to bring a vegan casserole to Thanksgiving dinner.
 Do you have any suggestions?

 I have family visiting this week, and I’m making several vegan casseroles, including green bean casserole, sweet potato casserole, and my favorite potato and kale casserole (made with spinach instead of kale to please family members).
 We’re also having mushroom gravy, roasted Brussel sprouts, orange-cranberry sauce, and two pies: pumpkin and chocolate pecan.